 Yeah, well, here's what's going to happen, Jose.

-It's going to miss those islands that it's good.
+It's going to miss those islands.

-But a week from today, we may still be talking about Jose because I think it's going to get stuck between Bermuda, the Bahamas, and the United States, and uh mill around there for several days, and may actually be something that we have to watch.
+But a week from today, we may still be talking about Jose because I think it's going to get stuck between Bermuda, the Bahamas, and the United States and mill around there for several days.

 I don't think I've ever seen the Pacific Basin without a tropical cyclone on this day.